 A global network.
 Google has one of the largest and most advanced computer networks in the world.
 Google's backbone uses advanced software-defined networking tools and edge caching services to deliver fast, consistent, and scalable performance.

 Redundancy.
-Multiple points of presence (POP) around the world allow for high redundancy.
-Your data is automatically duplicated on storage devices in multiple locations.
+Multiple points of presence (POPs) around the world allow for great redundancy.
+Your data is automatically replicated to storage devices in multiple locations.

 Security.
-Google's security model is built on more than 15 years of experience to keep customers protected when using Google apps like Gmail and Google Workspace.
-In addition, Google's site reliability engineering teams help ensure high availability and prevent abuse of platform resources.
+Google's security model was built on more than 15 years of experience to keep customers protected when using Google apps like Gmail and Google Workspace.
+Additionally, Google Site Reliability Engineering teams help ensure high availability and prevent abuse of platform resources.

 Compliance.
-Google undergoes regular independent third-party audits to verify that Google Cloud complies with security, privacy, and compliance standards and best practices.
-Google Cloud complies with certifications such as ISO 27001, SOC 2/3, and PCI DSS 3.0.
+Google undergoes regular independent third-party audits to verify that Google Cloud meets security, privacy, and compliance standards and best practices.
+Google Cloud complies with certifications such as ISO 27001, SOC 2/3 and PCI DSS 3.0.